 Reaper’s Revenge in Scranton, PA

 Next is Reaper’s Revenge in Scranton, PA.
 This haunt is comprised of 60 acres and more than 90 minutes of fright.
-With attractions such as a haunted hayride, eerie forest, pitch-black labyrinth, and Sector 13 (a post-apocalyptic wasteland adventure), you are sure to get in all your thrills at this adventure.
+With attractions such as a spooky hayride, eerie forest, pitch-black labyrinth, and Sector 13 (a post-apocalyptic wasteland adventure), you are sure to get in all your thrills at this adventure.
 Reaper’s Revenge also features a disturbing take on sideshow life with the Lost Carnival.
 After all, what is more petrifying than a murderous clown?
 Nothing.

 Field of Screams in Mountville, PA

 The Field of Screams in Mountville, PA provides thrilling fun each Halloween.
 The attraction features four different types of adventures.
-The Haunted Hayride allows guests to climb aboard the tractor-pulled wagon for a gory journey through the creepy cornfield.
+The Hayride allows guests to climb aboard the tractor-pulled wagon for a gory journey through the creepy cornfield.
 As the wagon creeks through the field, protect yourself from the horrifying monsters that lurk in the darkness.
 Then, reach the Den of Darkness, a three-story building that is home to unspeakable horrors that will leave you shaking.
 At the Frightmare Asylum, nightmares take form as you delve inside the minds of the most criminally insane patients; though you may very well lose your own grip on reality in the process.
-Lastly, the Field of Screams’ newest attraction, the Nocturnal Wasteland Haunted Trail provides an incredibly immersive experience as you venture through the haunted woods.
+Lastly, the Field of Screams’ newest attraction, the Nocturnal Wasteland trail provides an incredibly immersive experience as you venture through the woods.
 Brimming with ghosts, ghouls, and everything in between, the Field of Screams definitely lives up to its name.

 Arasapha Farms in Glen Mills, PA